bongiozzo/musica_mustdie/output/band_bishopofhexen.md

 # Bishop Of Hexen

-Дискография
+## Дискография

-"Ancient Hymns of Legends & Lore" 1996, Black Metal "Archives of an Enchanted Philosophy" 1997, Black Metal "The Nightmarish Compositions" 2006, Black Metal
+### "Ancient Hymns of Legends & Lore" 1996, Black Metal

+1. Intro: Revival of the Pact of Indictment 01:55
+2. Penetrating Seduction of Pure Beautiful Innocence 05:39
+3. The Surreal Touch Between Steel & Flesh 04:08
+4. Lure My Spelled Emotions 05:41
+5. To Begin the Quest Towards the Noble Dark Cause 04:36
+6. Outro: The Fascinating Installment of Triumph 01:46

+### "Archives of an Enchanted Philosophy" 1997, Black Metal

+1. Crossing The Borders Between Light And Darkness 02:27
+2. The Surreal Touch Between Steel And Flesh 04:33
+3. Lure My Spelled Emotions 05:55
+4. Wading Through Sensuous Journeys 10:00
+5. When A Witch Becomes A Pale Bride 07:38
+6. Diaries Of Primeval Tragedies 07:12
+7. To Begin The Quest Towards The Noble Dark Cause 05:03
+8. The Fascinating Installment Of Triumph 02:02

+### "The Nightmarish Compositions" 2006, Black Metal

+1. Unveil The Curtain Of Sanity 01:17
+2. Eyes Gaze To A Future Foreseen 06:34
+3. A Serpentine Crave 06:19
+4. Sleeping By Nightmares 01:16
+5. Self Loathing Orchestration 05:56
+6. Spiritual Soul Sunset 06:57
+7. The Somber Grounds Of Truth 06:44
+8. Stride The Corridors Of One's Mind 06:10
+9. Velvet Demise 06:05
+10. Dreaming...Damentia 02:04

 ## Отношения с другими группами